-Your campaign must be completely set up before acquiring the bond.
-No changes to the campaign are allowed once the bond has been obtained.
+Your experience must be completely set up before acquiring the bond.
+No changes to the experience are allowed once the bond has been obtained.

 MemberHub will provide you with all the information you need to navigate the registration and bonding process.
 We will introduce you to our partner, who can help you acquire the bond or use your own bond company.
 Should you wish to forego this step, you may exclude New York (or Florida) residents from your sweepstakes.
 Our staff can edit the official rules with these exclusions.

 The cost of registering a charity sweepstake in New York is $100 (plus express shipping fees), and the cost of a surety bond is 2% of the value of the prize(s) (plus express shipping fees).
 The same fees apply if you are required to register in Florida.
 Please contact us if you need registration and bonding or if you want to exclude New York (or Florida) residents from your experience.

 How does the registration and bonding process work?